Industry information at your fingertips

-In terms of wuxia masterpieces, Xia nü [A Touch of Zen] (1969) is seen as the influential epic grandmaster of the genre.
+In terms of wuxia masterpieces, Bao biao [Have Sword, Will Travel] (1969) and Xia nü [A Touch of Zen] (1971) are seen as the influential epic grandmasters of the genre.
 Wo hu cang long [Crouching Tiger, Hidden Dragon] (2000) is probably the most well-known around the world.
 Some other wuxia flicks of note are Shi mian mai fu [House of Flying Daggers] (2004) and Man cheng jin dai huang jin jia [Curse of the Golden Flower] (2006).
 If you like wuxia movies, try some of Akira Kurosawas jidaigeki cinema, like Ran (1985), Kagemusha (1990), Yôjinbô (1961), and Shichinin no samurai [Seven Samurai] (1954).
-Another Jet Li movie of interest might be Huo Yuanjia [Fearless] (2006).
-Other movies similar to Ying xiong [Hero] include Chi bi [Red Cliff] (2008), Musa (2001), and Ching Se [Green Snake] (1993).
+Another Jet Li movie of interest might be Huo yuanjia [Fearless] (2006).
+Other movies similar to Ying xiong [Hero] include Chi bi [Red Cliff] (2008), Musa (2001), and Ching se [Green Snake] (1993).

 The Director's Cut runs approx. 10 minutes longer than the Theatrical Version and features more than 140 newly added bits and pieces.
 These new scenes are mostly only a couple of frames long and extend existing scenes smoothly.
 There are only a fistful of new scenes.
 Nonetheless the Director's Cut has to be preferred.
 A detailed comparison between both versions with pictures can be found here.